psebenick/data-profiling/README.md

 The high level steps addressed by this repository include:

   1. Inventory of databases (schemas)
-  1. Inventory and metadata of tables within the databases
+  2. Inventory and metadata of tables within the databases
-  1. Inventory and metadata of columns with the tables ( count distinct values, num nulls, min, max)
+  3. Inventory and metadata of columns with the tables ( count distinct values, num nulls, min, max)
-  1. For each column we can then dig into the details ( i.e. frequency distribution or list of values for columns)
+  4. For each column we can then dig into the details ( i.e. frequency distribution or list of values for columns) and relationship to other tables/columns

 Databases Platforms
 -------------------
-Since each database platform has it's own propiatary data dictionary, each platform has it's owns set of scripts.
+Since each database platform has it's own specific data dictionary, each platform has it's owns set of scripts.
 The following databases have scripts in this repository:

   	* Oracle